Slovakia Crypto Tax 2026: The 1-Year Holding Rule and the 7% Reduced Rate

 Slovakia Crypto Tax 2026

-• No health-insurance contribution on personal crypto sales — abolished from 1 January 2024 (exception: crypto held as a business asset).
+• No health-insurance contribution on personal crypto sales: abolished from 1 January 2024, with an exception where crypto is held as a business asset.

 The 1-year rule and the 7% rate